Tulip-Dev/tulip/doc/user/tutorial_beginner.rst

 .. image:: _images/tutorial_beginner-graph_tangled.png
      :width: 600

-Since node positions are choosen randomly upon generation, the layout is tangled and not really clear.
+Since node positions are chosen randomly upon generation, the layout is tangled and not really clear.

 * To improve it, we can apply a *Layout algorithm*.
 In the Algorithm window, select *Layout → Force directed → GEM (Frick)*.
 A new position for each node will be computed in order to get a better layout: